LabiJH/LabiJH/README.md

-### Hey there, I'm Labinot 😁
+### Hey there, I'm Labinot
-I'm currently 25 years old and live in the middle of Germany.
-I'm currently learning IaC mainly, and have been programming on the side.
+I like to break things (mostly Videogames at the moment) by hacking them.
+Currently I'm living in the Kernel and exploit the Windows API with it's Memory Reading functions.

 <!--
 **LabiJH/LabiJH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.